Tennis-Federer to call time on glittering career after next week's Laver Cup | Sports-Games

 He also holds the record for 237 consecutive weeks as world number one and the only omission from his glittering CV is an Olympic singles gold medal, losing to Andy Murray in the 2012 final, although he did win the doubles in 2008.
 TRANSCENDED SPORT

-Federer ended with 103 career titles, second only to Jimmy Connors, and reached 157 finals and stacked up a head-spinning array of records along the way.
-The statistics cannot do justice, however, to a player who transcended the world of sport.
+His last Grand Slam title came at the 2018 Australian Open, aged 36, making him the oldest world number one in the history of the ATP rankings.
+The following year he lost the Wimbledon final to Djokovic after holding match points.
+Federer ended with 103 career titles, second to Jimmy Connors, reached 157 finals and stacked up a head-spinning array of records.
+The statistics cannot do justice, however, to an iconic player who was the closest thing to tennis royalty and who transcended the world of sport.

-Tributes have been pouring in since Federer's announcement.
+Tributes poured in after Federer's announcement.
 "You changed the game #RForever" the men's ATP posted on Twitter, while women's great Billie Jean King described him as the "champion of champions".

 "Where do we begin?" it said on its Twitter account.
 "It's been a privilege to witness your journey and see you become a champion in every sense of the word.
 "We will so miss the sight of you gracing our courts, but all we can say for now is thank you, for the memories and joy you have given to so many."